 - When passing trucks, wait until there is an opening on the left that will enable you to quickly pass them, instead of hovering alongside

-If you have been injured in a motor vehicle accident despite following safety precautions, a negligent driver or trucker may be to blame.
+A negligent driver or trucker may be to blame if you have been injured in a motor vehicle accident despite following safety precautions.
 You could be eligible to receive compensation for your medical bills, lost income, and other losses.